rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 In part A, we'll implement a few features this page, including:
  - The entire interface
- - Creating new files and folders
- - Loading all root folders (but not contents)
+ - Loading all root folders
- - Loading all user folders (but not contents)
+ - Loading all user folders

-We'll also make sure a new "user folder" is created when users are registered to the website.

 <br/><br/><br/><br/>